pulumi/pulumi-awsx/nodejs/awsx/cloudwatch/README.md

 Dashboards are created from [Widgets](#Widgets) that are then automatically placed on a 24 unit wide, infinitely tall grid, based on flow constraints.
 When creating widgets, a desired Width-x-Height cab be supplied (otherwise a default size of 6x6 is used).
 Widgets can then be related to other widgets by either placing them in a [Column](https://github.com/pulumi/pulumi-awsx/blob/27e8d976c2bb4e856937af90ad2633b6ad11e568/nodejs/awsx/cloudwatch/widgets_flow.ts#L96) or in a [Row](https://github.com/pulumi/pulumi-awsx/blob/27e8d976c2bb4e856937af90ad2633b6ad11e568/nodejs/awsx/cloudwatch/widgets_flow.ts#L130).
 Widgets placed in a column can flow veritically as far as necessary.
 Widgets placed in a row will wrap automatically after 24 grid spaces.

+#### Text widgets

+You can place a simple piece of text on the dashboard using a [Text Widget](https://github.com/pulumi/pulumi-awsx/blob/27e8d976c2bb4e856937af90ad2633b6ad11e568/nodejs/awsx/cloudwatch/widgets_simple.ts#L127).
+These can contain markdown and will be rendered by the dashboard in the requested location and size.

+#### Space widgets

+The [Space Widget](https://github.com/pulumi/pulumi-awsx/blob/27e8d976c2bb4e856937af90ad2633b6ad11e568/nodejs/awsx/cloudwatch/widgets_simple.ts#L92) acts as a simple mechanism to place a gap (with a desired Width-x-Height) in between other widgets.

 #### Metric widgets

 The most common widgets that will be added to a Dashboard are 'metric' widgets.  i.e. widgets that display the latest reported values of some metric.
 These metrics can be shown on the dashboard as either a [ine-graph](https://github.com/pulumi/pulumi-awsx/blob/27e8d976c2bb4e856937af90ad2633b6ad11e568/nodejs/awsx/cloudwatch/widgets_graph.ts#L64), [stacked-graph](https://github.com/pulumi/pulumi-awsx/blob/27e8d976c2bb4e856937af90ad2633b6ad11e568/nodejs/awsx/cloudwatch/widgets_graph.ts#L75), or as a [single-number](https://github.com/pulumi/pulumi-awsx/blob/27e8d976c2bb4e856937af90ad2633b6ad11e568/nodejs/awsx/cloudwatch/widgets_graph.ts#L86).
 Creating these can be done like so: